wavefrontHQ/docs/pages/doc/permissions.md

 To manage permissions for users:
 1. Click the gear icon and select **Account Management**.
 2. Click the user you want to change.
-3. Select or deselect checkboxes for the permissions you want to change and click **Update**.
+3. Select or deselect check boxes for the permissions you want to change and click **Update**.

 **Note:** If a user has a permission because of group membership, the check box for that permission is disabled for edit.
 Remove the user from the group that granted that permission to revoke the permission.